Nuwa-genomics/Nuwa/README.md

 ## Differential gene expression

 Differential gene expression looks at how genes are expressed compared to the rest of the dataset.
-This includes useful matrix plots, dot plots and violin vlots to visualise this.
+This includes useful matrix plots, dot plots and violin vlots to visualise variable expression.
 You can also choose which clusters and statistical tests to run the DE analysis.

 ![Differential gene expression](screenshots/de1.png "DE analysis")